Buy

 Unlike with a co-op or condo, if anything goes wrong with the property, it’s your responsibility to hire a professional—no more calling your building’s super to say, “I’ve got a problem.”
 That goes for dealing with rodents, clogged drains, and trash removal.

 “Buyers for sure think about shoveling snow and tending the garden but not getting service contracts to keep mechanical equipment in working order,” Barton Barrett says.
-Having owned a townhouse in the Cobble Hill Historic District for over 15 years, she says, “It’s the ongoing but infrequent responsibilities, such as neglecting a persistent, but seemingly minor leak, that can create the most havoc."
+Having owned a townhouse in the Cobble Hill Historic District for over 15 years, she says, “it’s the ongoing but infrequent responsibilities, such as neglecting a persistent but seemingly minor leak, that can create the most havoc."

 Anosike has to remind brownstone buyers to pay their water bills, which you don’t have to do in a co-op or condo.
 “I’ve had clients call me two months after closing wondering why their water has been shut off,” he says.

-You will need to be proactive about routine home maintenance, primarily for the boiler, furnace, and the plumbing as well as cleaning the gutters and making any roof repairs (or replacing it as needed, typically after 20 years for asphalt shingles, longer for slate).
+You will need to be proactive about routine home maintenance, primarily for the boiler, furnace, and plumbing as well as cleaning the gutters and making any roof repairs (or replacing it as needed, typically after 20 years for asphalt shingles, longer for slate).

 The city also requires you to keep your sidewalk in good condition—and will hold you liable if someone slips on the ice or if a tree root comes up and lifts part of the sidewalk, creating a tripping hazard.
 (It happens a lot, per Barton Barrett.)